trannphuocloc/HackerRank---SQL/README.md

-solving the HackerRank SQL puzzle from beginner to advanced, to learn more while dealing with it in real life
+solving the HackerRank SQL challenges from beginner to advanced, to learn more concepts while dealing with data in real life